Localization for the Ising model in a transverse field with generic aperiodic disorder: Introduction

 \subsubsection{Phase transition in the random case}

-Localization in the disordered transverse field Ising model with i.i.d. parameters $\lambda_{(x,y)}$ and $\delta_x,$ was shown first shown by Campanino and Klein \cite{cam91} by a multiscale analysis argument.
-The mutiscale argument was optimised by Klein\cite{klein94}, where it is shown that for $\beta > \beta_d = 2d^2(1 + \sqrt{1 + \frac{1}{d} } + \frac{1}{2d} )$ if the moment conditions
+Conditions for localization in the random case were first investigated by Campanino and Klein \cite{cam91}.
+In that paper, a multiscale argument demonstrated localization for sufficiently nice i.i.d. parameters $\lambda_{(x,y)}$ and $\delta_x$.
+The argument was optimised by Klein in \cite{klein94}.
+There, it is shown that, if for some $\alpha > \alpha_d := 2d^2(1 + \sqrt{1 + \frac{1}{d} } + \frac{1}{2d} )$, the moment conditions